 You just figured out how to tweet.
 You spend your mornings responding to comments on Facebook.
 Your LinkedIn page is updated with a project you finished yesterday.
 You’re good, right?
 Not quite—you forgot about Instagram.

-Instagram is visually based (photos and videos), self-contained (it doesn’t generate hyperlinks in your caption, so your posts can’t link to outside content), and red hot right now.
+Instagram is visually based (photos and videos), includes the discoverability and follower aspect like Twitter, and is a MUST for your small business social media strategy in today’s digital world.
 While getting the hang of its unique style and format can require developing some new editorial strategies, many small businesses are finding it indispensable.

-Here are 8 reasons to be on Instagram now:
+Here are 7 reasons to be on Instagram now: